-The .NET Framework version that your project targets also affects the set of controls visible in Toolbox.
-You can set your project to target a different version of the .NET Framework from the project's property pages.
-Select the project node in Solution Explorer, and then on the menu bar, choose Project > <project> Properties.
+The .NET version that your project targets also affects the set of controls visible in Toolbox.
+You can change the target framework version from the project's property pages, if necessary.
+Select the project node in Solution Explorer, and then on the menu bar, choose Project > projectname Properties.
 On the Application tab, use the Target framework drop-down.

 By default Toolbox is collapsed along the left side of the Visual Studio IDE, and appears when the cursor is moved over it.
 You can pin Toolbox (by clicking the Pin icon on its toolbar) so that it remains open when you move the cursor.
 You can also undock the Toolbox window and drag it anywhere on your screen.
 You can dock, undock, and hide Toolbox by right-clicking its toolbar and selecting one of the options.

-You can rearrange the items in a Toolbox tab or add custom tabs and items by using the following commands on the context menu:
+You can rearrange the items in a Toolbox tab or add custom tabs and items by using the following commands on the right-click menu: